 Supreme Court takes case that could allow more guns in malls and restaurants

-- The Supreme Court agreed Friday to decide whether states may bar people from carrying guns on private property without owner permission, affecting malls, restaurants and stores.
+- Friday, the U.S. Supreme Court agreed to hear whether states may bar carrying guns on private property open to the public, including malls and restaurants, as it builds a term starting Monday.

 Coverage Details